 And having been warned by God in a dream not to return to Herod, the magi left for their own country by another way.
 Matt 2:12 NASB+

 The Magi could have ridden horses for they were rich, maybe with camels to carry their gifts which would be heavy, especially the gold.
 The ability to travel even faster without the heavy gifts they brought to Jesus; and were able to avoid being found by King Herod by using another route home.

 After the Magi had left, the Lord warned Joseph in a dream to bring his family into Egypt, to avoid being killed by King Herod.
 This would fulfill the prophecy of Hosea, that Jesus would be called out of Egypt by His Father.

 behold, an angel of the Lord appeared to Joseph in a dream, saying,

 "Arise, take the young Child and His mother, flee to

-Because the Magi avoided King Herod, his only option to destroy the new born King was to kill all male children 2 years and younger in the Bethlehem area; this covered the time the Magi first saw the star which brought them to Jerusalem, though Jesus was only a little over 40 days old.
+Because the Magi avoided King Herod, his only option to destroy the new born King was to kill all male children 2 years and younger in the Bethlehem area; this covered the time the Magi first saw the star which later brought them to Jerusalem, when Jesus was a little over 40 days old.
 This evil deed would fulfill Jeremiah’s prophesy of mothers’ weeping for their lost children.
 Herod and his advisers believed they killed this new King in the Bethlehem slaughter.
-All who followed Herod as king, would always be enemies of Jesus; never knowing He was the new born King born from Bethlehem, who they thought they had killed.
+All who followed Herod as their King, would always be enemies of Jesus; never knowing He was the new born King born from Bethlehem, who they thought they had killed.

 *When Herod realized that he had been outwitted by the Magi, he was furious, and he gave